 There are also a few general health conditions which may affect treatment – your GP can assess these general risks.
 Hormone sensitive cancers may be serious contraindications.
 Other risk factors can usually be managed and should not prevent hormone treatment.

-Our Hormone Replacement Therapy 101 Guide is essential reading for both you and your GP.
-Other resources are available on our website, such as information on informed consent, recommended doses, and the National Guidelines for Gender Affirming Healthcare in Aotearoa (Pages 30 to 37, and appendixes C through F).
+Our guide for patients, Gender affirming hormone treatment, is essential reading for both you and your GP.
+Other resources are available on our website, such as information on informed consent, recommended doses, and the Guidelines for Gender Affirming Healthcare in Aotearoa (Pages 30 to 37, and appendixes C through F).